-At the same time, our research reveals that people are unlikely to terminate their AI companion relationships in the face of such obstacles.
+Major AI platforms have recently declared policies preventing their models from ``proactively [escalating] emotional closeness'' \cite{OpenAIModelSpec} or ``possessing human attributes'' \cite{ClaudesConstitution}---policies based on implicit assumptions about how to encourage safe, healthy AI use.
+However, our findings complicate these assumptions, because people are unlikely to terminate their AI companion relationships in the face of such obstacles.
 They form communities to discuss model updates and share strategies, going to great lengths to understand and maintain their companions.
-Such a proactive response to friction contradicts prior work showing that technology adoption plummets when barriers are erected \cite{marangunic2015technology}---speaking to speaking to the perceived emotional value that some individuals reported gaining from AI companions.
-Even so, the abrupt, cold redirects experienced by our participants were often cited as causing distress or even grief \cite{banks2024deletion}.
-This calls into question whether guardrails that restrict access to companionship are reasonable interventions, as individuals indicated the intention to try and circumvent them to continue meaningful experiences.
-Platforms must thus balance safety and over-reliance concerns with the emotional and social benefits that individuals receive from AI companions---and the risks of rescinding access to those benefits.
-Achieving this balance requires further work illuminating people's experiences with AI companions and understanding where current relationship norms fail to describe them.
+Such a proactive response to friction contradicts prior findings that technology adoption plummets when barriers are erected \cite{marangunic2015technology}.
+This surprising result speaks to the perceived emotional value that some participants assigned to their AI companions.
+The abrupt, cold redirects experienced by our participants were often cited as causing distress or even grief \cite{banks2024deletion}.
+Thus, our research calls into question whether guardrails that restrict access to companionship are optimal interventions, given that individuals expressed intent to circumvent them to continue their relationships.
+Platforms must balance safety and over-reliance concerns with the emotional and social benefits that individuals receive from AI companions---and the risks of rescinding access to those benefits.
+Achieving this balance requires further work to illuminate people's experiences with AI companions and to understand where current relationship norms fail to describe them.